 I saw this until before yesterday!
 And, yesterday, Friday, 21 July 2019, I found a story in one of my sources showing that "PrEP protects up to 95% of cases in the real world" !!!

 You do not have to be a genius of logic to imagine yourself, to actually see clearly, how you came to this number!

 Five percent of PrEP users in a study, whose name I have not read yet, have found themselves now and now infected with HIV despite all their faith in Science and PrEP!

 And These Five Percent, Dona Maria?
 Put in the Basket or the Basin?

 Now….
-Now, for these five percent, people, human beings, with feelings, aspirations, dreams, projects of life etc ....
+Now, for this five percent, people, human beings, with feelings, aspirations, dreams, life etc ....

 I do not know, they unfortunately have to add the imponderable to their "calculations" because, despite PrEP, they are contaminated by the Human Immunodeficiency Virus, HIV, popularly known in Brazil as WASP / Anglo / Saxon: